v0.7.0 — P2P sync, daily-driver-ready

 vim-style keys built-in plugin setting

-plugin system in dev · phase 4 partial
+plugin system JS · beta partial

 coming from logseq or roam?